-TP-Link router systems: Great mix of quality and price
+Want a TP-Link router system?
+Here are some of our favorites.

 Bottom line

-TP-Link likely has a solution for anyone's networking needs.
-Even with intense competition in the mesh space from newer companies like Google and Eero, the Deco mesh routers are a great value whether you need the faster M9 Plus or the cheaper M5.
-Gaming is also an option with modern quality of service software to keep gaming latency low even when there are a lot of users online.
+TP-Link makes some of the best wireless routers and likely has a solution for anyone's networking needs.
+Even with intense competition in the mesh space from newer companies like Google and Eero, the Deco mesh routers are a great value whether you need the cheap coverage of the M5 or want to step up to Wi-Fi 6 with the X60.
+Gaming is also an option with quality of service software to keep gaming latency low even when many users are online.

 One of the reasons there are so many different routers to choose from is because they all fill a different set of requirements.
-If, however, you want a great balance of the most important features in a router, the Archer A20 is a great choice.
-With tri-band and MU-MIMO on top of AC4000 speeds, this router is a great choice for most homes.
+If, however, you want a great balance of the most important features in a router, the Archer AX21 is a great choice.
+Of course, there are plenty of faster routers to choose from, whether you want something from TP-Link or one of the other best Wi-Fi 6 routers, but at AX1800, most people will be happy with the AX21.

 Credits — The team that worked on this guide